tgirke/GEN242/content/en/tutorials/systempiper/systemPipeR.md

 sal <- runWF(sal, force = TRUE, warning.stop = FALSE, error.stop = FALSE)
 ```

-### Modify a workflow
+### Modifying workflows

 If needed one can modify existing workflow steps in a pre-populated
-`SYSargsList` object, and potentially already executed WF, with the
+`SYSargsList` object, and potentially already executed workflows, with the
 `replaceStep(sal) <-` replacement function.
 The following gives an example
 where step number 3 in a `SYSargsList` (sal) object will be updated with
 modified or new code.
 Note, this is a generalized example where the user needs